The First Time Travellers Guide to Thailand

 Best time to visit Thailand weather wise

 High Season: November to February is the best time to visit Thailand.
-These are the driest months, and skies are clear with little or now shower.
+These are the driest months, and the skies are clear with little or no showers.
 It is also the most expensive time of the year to visit Thailand.
-Tourists flock the country around this time since all the activities are on full swing.
+Tourists flock to the country around this time since all the activities are in full swing.
 Moreover, November to February is a great time to dive in Thailand.

 Low Season: March to September, this is when Thailand experiences the lowest tourist influx due to being the hottest and wettest months.
 Accommodation is exceptionally cheap during this time, and so are the flights.
 Though you may not see a lot of activity on the coast and there will be lesser ferry services from March to October.

-- A raincoat: I visited Thailand in April, though it is supposed to be summers I experienced a few light showers.
+- A raincoat: I visited Thailand in April, and though it is supposed to be summer I experienced a few light showers.
 Moreover, a raincoat can easily double up as a protective waterproof cover for your backpack.

 - Quick-dry towel: A super essential item when visiting Thailand.
 It will especially come in handy for your beach trips.
 I bought mine at Decathlon, and I love it!

 - Money pouch: This should ideally be on the top of my list!
 I always carry my stealth money pouch.
 You can wear it around your waist; it is seamless!
 Unfortunately, I didn’t carry it to Thailand and ended up losing over 300 USD!
 Better safe than sorry!

 - Travel charger: Most of the power outlets are the kinds in the US and Canada, although in some places I encountered Type C outlets as well.
 It is always helpful to carry a universal power adapter when you visit Thailand.

 - Reusable bamboo/steel straw: Let’s travel responsibly, shall we?
 Unlike most countries, Thailand still uses plastic.
 To minimalise waste, carry your own reusable bamboo/steel straws.
 You can buy one here.